 - Removing redundant data will also reduce energy consumption.

 - Bluetooth 5.3 should also reduce interference, and boost signal quality.

-This means that in new devices, such as the iPhone 14, audio quality will be improved, battery life will be improved, and in general, there will be an uplift in performance.
+This means that in new devices, such as the iPhone 15, or older models like the iPhone 14 Pro, audio quality will be improved, battery life will be improved, and in general, there will be an uplift in performance.
 Of course, Bluetooth 5.2 was still very good, so the differences may not be immediately obvious when you go about your day-to-day life.
 But they are there, just the same.